 Internet Message Access Protocol.
-A mail server type.
+A protocol used by certain mail servers.

 Intel

 Company responsible for producing the microprocessors that most commonly appear in PC-compatible personal computers.
 These processors include the 80386, 80486, and the Pentium line.

 Internationalization

 The practice of designing and writing programs that can be easily configured to interact with the user in more than one language.
 Often referred to as "i18n," due to the number of letters between the starting "i" and the ending "n."